-During the first quarter of fiscal 2007, the Company acquired Airgo Networks, Inc., a California-based developer of chipsets, software and reference designs based on Multiple Input Multiple Output (MIMO) Orthogonal Frequency Division Multiplexing (OFDM) technology.
-In addition, the Company acquired certain assets and assumed certain liabilities related to the Bluetooth business of RF Micro Devices, Inc. and substantially all of the assets of nPhase LLC, a Chicago, Illinois-based provider of machineto-machine products and services.
-The Company acquired these businesses for total cash consideration of \$178 million.
-Approximately \$6 million in consideration payable in cash through June 2008 was held back as security for the indemnification obligations of RF Micro Devices, Inc. The Company is in the process of finalizing the accounting for the acquisitions and does not anticipate material adjustments to the preliminary purchase price allocations.
+During the second quarter of fiscal 2007, the Company acquired certain assets from TeleCIS Wireless, Inc. for \$10 million to enhance its engineering resources in the development of OFDM/OFDMA technologies.
+Substantially all of the purchase price was expensed as in-process research and development.
+During the first quarter of fiscal 2007, the Company acquired three businesses for total cash consideration of \$178 million.
+Approximately \$6 million in consideration payable in cash through June 2008 was held back as security for certain indemnification obligations.
+The Company is in the process of finalizing the accounting for the acquisitions and does not anticipate material adjustments to the preliminary purchase price allocations.
 Goodwill recognized in these transactions, of which \$21 million is expected to be deductible for tax purposes, was assigned to the QCT and QWI segments in the amounts of \$74 million and \$10 million, respectively.
-Technology-based intangible assets recognized in the amount of \$45 million are being amortized on a straight-line basis over a weighted-average amortization period of 3 years.
+Technology-based intangible assets recognized in the amount of \$46 million are being amortized on a straight-line basis over a weighted-average amortization period of 3 years.
 The condensed consolidated financial statements include the operating results of these businesses from their respective dates of acquisition.
 Pro forma results of operations have not been presented because the effects of the acquisitions were not material.